LuckyPray/DexKit/README.md

 > **Warning**: The current project has been refactored, and all previous APIs have been deprecated.
 Please refer to the latest documentation for use.

-This is the CMAKE version of the DexKit project, if you need the NDK version please use [DexKit-Android](https://github.com/LuckyPray/DexKit-Android).

 ## API introduction

 These two APIs can meet most of your usage scenarios: